 You can make this vegan by swapping out the butter with your favorite plant-based butter.
-You can also use neutral-flavored oil like canola or grapeseed oil—no need to preheat it since it’s already in liquid form.
+You can also use neutral-flavored oil like canola or grapeseed oil—no need to preheat it since it’s already liquid.
 Just be sure to brush some of the oil on the pan before pouring your batter in.

-If you don’t have blackberries, you can use blueberries, raspberries, or strawberries.
+You can use blueberries, raspberries, or strawberries if you don’t have blackberries.
 I’d cut the strawberries in quarters so the pieces are smaller.

 Can I make this in a round dish instead of a rectangle?

 You can.
 Just be sure to watch it closely after you take the foil off.
-If your pan is more shallow than I used, it will take less time to cook through.
+If your pan is more shallow than I used, cooking through will take less time.

 - AIR FRYER EASY FUNFETTI CAKE MIX DONUTS